Levin Öztunalı

 Following seven years in the academy of Hamburger SV, Öztunalı made his senior debut with Bayer Leverkusen in 2013.
 He made 15 league appearances for the club before joining Werder Bremen on a season-and-a-half loan deal two years later.
-Following the expiration of the loan in 2016, Öztunalı joined current club Mainz.
+Following the expiration of the loan in 2016, Öztunalı joined Mainz, where he spent 5 years before joining Union Berlin in 2021.
+After two years there, he returned to Hamburg in 2023.

-He has also represented Germany at various youth levels and was part of the squads which won the UEFA European Under-19 Championship in 2014 and UEFA European Under-21 Championship in 2017.
+He has also represented Germany at various youth levels and was part of the squads which won the UEFA European Under-19 Championship in 2014 and the UEFA European Under-21 Championship in 2017.
 He gained 30 caps and scored 7 goals until 2019.

 Club career

 Bayer Leverkusen

 On 2 February 2013, Bayer Leverkusen announced the signing of Öztunalı from Bundesliga rivals Hamburg on a five-year deal, with the transfer to be completed at the end of the season.
-He made his debut on 10 August, coming on as a late substitute for Gonzalo Castro in a 3–1 win over Freiburg.
-At 17 years and 146 days Öztunalı became the youngest player to ever play for Leverkusen in the Bundesliga, and the 11th youngest player in the history of the competition.
-On 26 August 2014, Öztunalı was voted the second best u-18 player in Germany behind teammate Julian Brandt, in doing so he was awarded the silver Fritz Walter Medal.
+He made his debut on 10 August, coming on as a late substitute for Gonzalo Castro in a 3-1 win over Freiburg.
+At 17 years and 146 days old, Öztunalı became the youngest player to ever play for Leverkusen in the Bundesliga and the 11th youngest player in the history of the competition.
+On 26 August 2014, Öztunalı was voted the second-best u-18 player in Germany behind teammate Julian Brandt, and in doing so, he was awarded the silver Fritz Walter Medal.

 Loan spell at Werder Bremen

 On 21 December 2014, Öztunalı joined Werder Bremen on an 18-month loan deal, running until the end of the 2015–16 campaign.
 Upon his arrival in Bremen, Chief Executive Thomas Eichin described Öztunalı as "one of the most sought-after talents in the Bundesliga."
-His first goal for Die Grün-Weißen came on the final day of the 2014–15 season when he netted in a 3–2 loss to Borussia Dortmund. Öztunalı had to wait until May the following the season to score his next goal for the club, netting one and assisting another in a 6–2 drubbing of Stuttgart.
+His first goal for Die Grün-Weißen came on the final day of the 2014–15 season when he netted in a 3–2 loss to Borussia Dortmund. Öztunalı had to wait until May of the following season to score his next goal for the club, netting one and assisting another in a 6–2 drubbing of Stuttgart.
 The result saw Bremen climb out of the relegation zone at the expense of their opponents.
 He made his final appearance for the club on 14 May, playing for 77 minutes as Bremen beat Eintracht Frankfurt 1–0 to avoid relegation.

 On 2 June 2016, amid speculation that Öztunalı would remain at Werder Bremen, Bayer Leverkusen director of football Rudi Völler confirmed that he would be returning to Leverkusen and would be part of the squad for the following season. Öztunalı amassed a total of 46 appearances across all competitions during his 18-month spell with Werder Bremen.